sforteln/groovy-C2DM-server/README.md

-# Simple C2DNM server written in groovy
+# Simple development C2DM server written in groovy

 This is meant to allow for easy testing of android apps that will use C2DM.